rails/rails/guides/source/active_record_validations.md

 Person.new.valid?  # => ActiveModel::StrictValidationFailed: Name can't be blank
 ```

-There is also an ability to pass custom exception to `:strict` option.
+There is also the ability to pass a custom exception to the `:strict` option.

 ```ruby
 class Person < ActiveRecord::Base